The Myth of a Balanced Life

 I’m trading in my hope of a balanced life for a centered life.

 A balanced life is a life where your priorities are allocated.
 You divvy out a certain amount of your time, your energy, and your money.

-We all have 168 hours in a week.
+We all have 168 hours a week.
 I’ve heard it said that time is the only non-renewable resource.

 Striving after a balanced life, left me well…tired from all the striving, the toiling, only momentary glimpses of success.

 You’ve seen kids on a teeter-totter, they only stay balanced for seconds.
 After a moment, one of the kids are again hoisted in the air.

 That’s exactly how I felt, hurling towards or spiraling away from what’s important to me.
 Those precious gifts that I believe God wants me to steward.

 A centered life is a mindset that filters decisions based on values.
 In a centered life, you know your values and your actions align with these values.
 According to the dictionary, values are the regard that something is held to deserve; the importance, worth, or usefulness of something.
 I began having a litmus test for how I said yes or no to things, based on my values.
 Like a tether pole, your values are the rod to which all your decisions flow.

 If you don’t know what you value, you begin to bob about in the great ocean of life being tossed around by the waves of life.